+1 418 210 2303

-Able to go deep and ask hard questions.
+Able to go deep and ask tough questions.

 Like, what are we going to do with the rest of our lives?

-Difficult questions.
-Difficult answers.
+Puzzling questions.
+Hard answers.
 Let’s work on them.

 As Mom told me so many times: “Life is tough.
 Get on with it.
 Just make the best of it!
 You can do it.
 I know that.”

-Your Mom probably told you the same.
+Your Mom told you the same.
 Moms are great!

 I will not tell you what to think.
-Maybe a bit about how to think.
+A bit about how to think.
 Mostly to just think.